yougotwill/session-desktop/CONTRIBUTING.md

 ## Running multiple instances

-Since there is no registration for Session, you can create as many accounts as you can public keys.
+Since there is no registration restrictions for Session, you can make as many accounts as you want.
 Each client however has a dedicated storage profile on your machine which is determined by the environment and instance variables.

 To run a new instance, you can set the `MULTI` environment variable to a unique value.